-Because of the way ACE inhibitors work, Enalapril can affect the function of your kidneys.
-It should still be safe to take, but just to make sure, you will have regular blood tests for the duration of your treatment, to check that your kidneys are continuing to work well.
+Because of the way ACE inhibitors work, enalapril can affect the function of your kidneys.
+It should still be safe to take, but just to make sure, you will have regular blood tests for the duration of your treatment if you are at risk of lowered kidney function.

 Even if your blood pressure goes down when you take enalapril, you are likely to be advised to keep taking it.
 That’s because, without the drug, your blood pressure could rise again.
 High blood pressure poses big risks to your health, including an increased risk of heart attack or stroke.